dabapps/django-readers/docs/explanation.md

 #   }
 ```

-Note above that the second argument to `producers.relationship` is a projector function which projects each related object.
+Note above that the second argument to `producers.relationship` is a projector function to project each related object.

 ### Pairs